Creative Broadcast Agency

 Proof from major summits

 IRENA Assembly.
 170 nations watching over 72 hours of bilingual broadcast.
-Delegate Q&A moderated in real time, interpreter feeds in five languages, chain-of-custody recording for the UN archive.
+Delegate Q&A moderated in real time, interpreter feeds, chain-of-custody recording for the archive.

 Under the hood